awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-getavailabilityzones.md

 The intrinsic function `Fn::GetAZs` returns an array that lists Availability Zones for a specified region in alphabetical order\.
 Because customers have access to different Availability Zones, the intrinsic function `Fn::GetAZs` enables template authors to write templates that adapt to the calling user's access\.
 That way you don't have to hard\-code a full list of Availability Zones for a specified region\.

 **Important**
-For the EC2\-Classic platform, the `Fn::GetAZs` function returns all Availability Zones for a region\.
-For the [EC2\-VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html) platform, the `Fn::GetAZs` function returns only Availability Zones that have a default subnet unless none of the Availability Zones has a default subnet; in that case, all Availability Zones are returned\.
+The `Fn::GetAZs` function returns only Availability Zones that have a default subnet unless none of the Availability Zones has a default subnet; in that case, all Availability Zones are returned\.
 Similarly to the response from the `describe-availability-zones` AWS CLI command, the order of the results from the `Fn::GetAZs` function isn't guaranteed and can change when new Availability Zones are added\.

 IAM permissions